timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 the details of the intrusive memory as recalled in one or more rounds of IFS' [witnessing](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Witnessing).

-%% Transformation via association %%
-%% Witnessing, followed by %%
-%% Mismatching intrusion using above's reparenting resourcing %%
-%% Also where EMDR's bilateral stimulation would come in %% With the ability to re-access the memory, we'll next want information that will allow us to simultaneously provide an alternate, less disturbing experience.
+With the ability to re-access the memory, we'll next want information that will allow us to simultaneously provide an alternate, less disturbing experience.